goodformandspectacle/dimension-drawer/README.md

 ## Install

-You can install the Gem from the command line with:
+You can install the [Gem](https://rubygems.org/gems/dimension_drawer) from rubygems.org with the command line with:

 ```bundle install dimension_drawer```